 \paragraph{ Run-Length}

-The simple and one of the most popular data compression algorithms is the Run-length encoding (RLE) in which the runs of data i.e. the sequence of similar data elements in the input data stream (repeating string) are replaced by a single data element value or the count.
-The RLE plays a vital role in cases where the data stream contains many runs.
-The idea behind this approach is this: If a data item \textit{d} occurs n consecutive times in the input stream, replace the \textit{n} occurrences with the single pair \textit{nd} [2].
-RLE is mainly used to compress runs of the same byte [3].
-This approach is useful when repetition often occurs inside data.
-That is why RLE is one good choice to compress a bitmap image especially the low bit one, for example 8 bit bitmap image. \\
+The simple and one of the most popular data compression algorithms is the Run-Length Encoding (RLE) in which the runs of data, i.e. the sequence of similar data elements in the input data stream (repeating string), are replaced by a single data element value.
+The RLE plays a vital role where the data stream contains many runs.
+RLE replaces \textit{n} consecutive times occurrence of \textit{d} data item in the input stream, with the single pair \textit{nd} [2].
+This approach is useful when repetition often occurs inside data. \\

 However, because RLE is based on the same consecutive input stream, its results depend on the data source.
-In this way, in order to perform RLE results with different data sources statistics, authors in [] introduced a new compression algorithm which is inspired from RLE named K-RLE which means RLE with a K-Precision.
+In this way, in order to perform RLE with different data sources statistics, authors in [] introduce a new compression algorithm inspired from RLE and named K-RLE which means RLE with a K-Precision.
 The K-RLE improves the compression results with different statistics of data sources.
 It shows increased compression ratios compared to RLE, but with certain amount of error.
-The performance of this algorithm depends on the choice of the value of the paramete \textit{K} which represents the precision.
+The performance of this algorithm depends on the choice of the value of the parameter \textit{K} which represents the precision.
 This algorithm emphasizes on processing the data locally at node level.
-In this, if a data item \textit{d} or a data item between \textit{d+K} and \textit{d-K} occurs for \textit{n} consecutive times then the occurrences are replaced by a single pair nd.
+In this way, if a data item \textit{d} or a data item between \textit{d+K} and \textit{d-K} occurs for \textit{n} consecutive times then the occurrences are replaced by a single pair \textit{nd}.
 If $K=0$, then K-RLE is RLE.
 This \textit{K} value makes the K-RLE lossy compression algorithm, leaving RLE a lossless algorithm.
 The choice of \textit{K} also influences the percentage of data and the extent to which it is modified by this algorithm.\\

 The main drawback of K-RLE is that the compression ratios depend on the data sources.
-The user chooses the \textit{K} value depending on the compression ratio desired.
-Generally mathematical parameters like standard deviation and allen deviation are used.
+The user chooses the \textit{K} value depending on the desired compression ratio.
+Generally, mathematical parameters like standard deviation and allen deviation are used.
 K-RLE can achieve higher compression ratios at the cost of data precision when \textit{K} increases.
 Thus, the value of \textit{K} provides an indication about the data loss resulting from the process.
 In K-RLE, one can see that compression ratios fall down as the precision requirements are high.
-This limits K-RLE from adoption by applications which require high precision.
+This limits K-RLE from adoption by applications that require high precision.
 Hence, there is an obvious requirement for a better lossy compression algorithm in WSN, which can result in higher compression ratio with minimal or little higher loss depending on the constraints.\\

 \begin{table}[h]